How long does lorazepam stay in your system?

 Lorazepam reaches peak concentrations in the blood in two hours.
 This lorazepam peak level varies on the amount taken, of course, but for a 2 mg tablet, it would be about 20 ng/mL.
 The age of the person taking Lorazepam doesn’t seem to effect the rate of absorption.
 So, the average half-life of lorazepam in most people is about 12 hours.

 Lorazepam drug testing: How long does Lorazepam stay in the body?

 Lorazepam stays in the body for a short time.
 Lorazepam usually takes a day or two to clear from the body completely.
 Lorazepam can be detected in blood, hair, and urine samples during drug testing.

 How long does Lorazepam stay in blood?

 Lorazepam stays in the blood for such as short amount of time because of the drug’s long half life.
 Exactly how long it stays in the blood depends on the dose taken – therapeutic dosage ranges from 1-10 mg per day, and someone abusing the medication might take even more.

 Lorazepam can be detected in hair up to 90 days after the drug was first taken.
 The length of the person’s hair at the time of testing, as well as hair color or color treatments can affect the accuracy of the results.

 How long does Lorazepam stay in urine?

-Traces of Lorazepam can be found in urine for at least a week, and sometimes up to a month and a half.
+Traces of Lorazepam can be found in urine for at perhaps a day or two.
 This depends on the dose of lorazepam taken, and if it’s been taken frequently in the past.
 Lorazepam addicts and abusers will have a harder time clearing this drug from their system, even after stopping.